wolfrage76/Subspace-Thingies/README.md

 I'm high and writing this on the fly, so hopefully you'll be able to get by, my guy.

 Reqs: Tested on Windows -- Linux should work but not tested.
--Latest-ish Python
+*Latest-ish Python
--A working Node
+*A working Node
--A working Farmer
+*A working Farmer

 (You should usually setup a VENV for a python app but whatever)